rubenrabb01/Modeling-MacFish-database/Common_code.md

    - What model to fit?
 What fixed-efects and random-effects should we include?

-- What we know is taht we are interested in investigating differences in change over time between species.
-Since we have repeated-measures at the individual level we need to fir longitudinal mixed-effects models with either a random intercept and slope or a random intercept alone
+- We are interested in investigating differences in change over time between species.
+Since we have repeated-measures at the individual level we need to fit longitudinal mixed-effects models with either a random intercept and slope or a random intercept alone

 ### Fit different L2 mixed-effects models